 The Devastating Effects of Meth

 Many people are aware that there is an addiction epidemic in the United States.
 What many people don’t realize is that crystal meth addiction is a big part of the equation.
 While the country has been slowly addressing the opioid epidemic, it’s once again battling problems with newer, stronger versions of the drug.
+The devastating effects of meth have become more prevalent than ever in the U.S.

 Although methamphetamine has been around, its popularity had dropped during the years of the opioid epidemic.
 Quietly, meth use has surged in the past few years with a potent new formula that police departments have dubbed meth 2.0.
 This stronger, crystallized form is also called Ice.
 Stronger and more addictive, the drug is more dangerous than previous renditions.
 It also sometimes comes laced with drugs such as fentanyl, which could cause deaths.

-Effects of Meth on the Body
+Devastating Effects of Meth on the Body

 On television in the past few years, there have been many fictionalized characters addicted to meth.
 While some shows glamorize drug use, eventually, the characters do horrible things to themselves and other people due to meth addiction.